Welsh Lacrosse Association

 The Welsh Lacrosse Association (WLA) is the governing body for lacrosse in Wales.
-It was recognized by the International Federation of Women's Lacrosse Associations in 1972, the first year of the IFWLA.
+It was recognised by the International Federation of Women's Lacrosse Associations in 1972, the first year of the IFWLA.
 It is one of 34 full members of the Federation of International Lacrosse, the current international governing body for men's and women's lacrosse.
 The WLA is responsible for international competitions, including the International Festival of Lacrosse at Ebbw Vale, Blaenau Gwent county borough in 1992, the first Welsh men's international game in 85 years and the first to be played in Wales.
 WLA manages the Welsh men's and women's national lacrosse teams that play in the European Lacrosse Championships, the World Lacrosse Championships, and the Women's Lacrosse World Cup.